Red meat supply chain partners: Processors and livestock exporters pay levies to support R&D and marketing services

-Both AMPC and LiveCorp consult closely with their industry members to identify RD&E and marketing priorities:
+Both AMPC and LiveCorp consult closely with their industry members to identify research, development and adoption and marketing priorities:

-- AMPC conducts an annual survey of members on RD&E priorities and needs.
-AMPC also has formal structures in place for consulting with industry and RD&E providers to address key topics for research and share ideas, including an annual call for research proposals.
+- AMPC conducts an annual survey of members on research, development and adoption priorities and needs.
+AMPC also has formal structures in place for consulting with industry and research, development and adoption providers to address key topics for research and share ideas, including an annual call for research proposals.

 - LiveCorp consults with export industry members through the Australian Livestock Exporters’ Council (ALEC), which is responsible for developing industry policy.
-ALEC representatives participate in industry committees including the Live Export Research & Development Advisory Committee (LERDAC).
+ALEC representatives participate in industry committees including the Live Export Research & Development Advisory Committee.

 Livestock slaughter levies